TRACE: Learning to Compute on Circuit Graphs: Introduction

 Our work addresses these challenges with \textbf{\ourmethod}, a \underline{T}ransformer for \underline{R}easoning about \underline{A}lgebraic and \underline{C}omputational \underline{E}xpressions, which presents a two-fold solution.
-First, to resolve the local architectural flaws of prior models, \ourmethod~employs a hierarchical Transformer.
-Inspired by prefix notation, we represent each computation step as an ordered sequence, $\texttt{[operator, input\_1, input\_2, \dots]}$, which is processed by a Transformer encoder with positional encoding (Figure~\ref{fig:ours_mpnn}).
-By applying this process recursively according to the graph's logical dependencies, \ourmethod~learns a faithful, position-aware representation of each computational step.
-Second, to capture the global function, we introduce \textbf{function shift learning}, a novel objective that explicitly models the discrepancy between local and global functions.
-This allows the model to disentangle a node's intrinsic behavior from the contextual effects imposed by the wider graph topology.
+First, to resolve local architectural flaws of prior models, \ourmethod~employs a hierarchical Transformer.
+Inspired by prefix notation, we represent a computation step as an ordered sequence, $\texttt{[operator, input\_1, input\_2, \dots]}$, processed by a Transformer encoder with positional encoding (Figure~\ref{fig:ours_mpnn}).
+Applying this process recursively according to graph's logical dependencies, \ourmethod~learns a faithful, position-aware representation of each computational step.
+Second, to capture the global function, we introduce \textbf{function shift learning}, a novel objective that explicitly models the discrepancy between local and global functions, allowing the model to disentangle a node's intrinsic behavior from the contextual effects imposed by wider graph topology.

-We demonstrate the effectiveness of \ourmethod~on electronic circuits---a particularly challenging and representative class of computational graphs.
-Our experiments span a broad spectrum of circuit modalities (RTL, AIG, and PM netlists) and tasks (contrastive and predictive) across several standard benchmarks, including ITC~\citep{corno2002ITC}, OpenCores~\citep{albrecht2005opencore}, ISCAS '89~\citep{brglez1989ISCAS}, ForgeEDA~\citep{shi2025forgeeda}, and DeepCircuitX~\citep{li2025deepcircuitx}.
+Our experiments span a broad spectrum of circuit modalities (RTL, AIG, and PM netlists) and tasks (contrastive and predictive) across several standard benchmarks, including ITC~\cite{corno2002ITC}, OpenCores~\cite{albrecht2005opencore}, ISCAS '89~\cite{brglez1989ISCAS}, ForgeEDA~\cite{shi2025forgeeda}, and DeepCircuitX~\cite{li2025deepcircuitx}.
 The results are unequivocal: \ourmethod~consistently and substantially outperforms prior approaches across all settings.
-This establishes \ourmethod~not only as a new state of the art for circuit analysis, but as a more robust and architecturally sound paradigm for learning on computational graphs.
+This establishes \ourmethod~not only as a new state of the art for circuit analysis, but as a more robust and architecturally sound paradigm for learning on circuit graphs.